adam-hanna/McClaneScript/README.md

 McClaneScript
 =============

 McClane Script is a new syntax for javascript.
-Now, right all of your code with quotes from John McClane in Die Hard!
+Now, write all of your code with one-liners from John McClane in Die Hard!

 ## Syntax
 Many of the links are **NSFW** bc language!